Concentration of measure and generalized product of random vectors with an application to Hanson-Wright-like inequalities: Basics and notations of the concentration of measure framework

-A very explicit characterization of \textit{exponential concentration} is given by a bound on the different centered moments. \begin{proposition}[Characterization with the centered moments] \cite[Proposition 1.10]{LED05} A random vector $Z \in E$ is $q$-exponentially concentrated with an observable diameter of order $\sigma$ (i.e., $Z \propto \mathcal E_q(\sigma)$) if and only if there exist two constants $C,c >0$ such that for all $p \in \mathbb N$, any (sequence of) $1$-Lipschitz functions $f : E_p \to \mathbb R$:
+A very explicit characterization of \textit{exponential concentration} is given by a bound on the different centered moments that lets appear as expected a dependence on the observable diameter. \begin{proposition}[Characterization with the centered moments] \cite[Proposition 1.10]{LED05} A random vector $Z \in E$ is $q$-exponentially concentrated with an observable diameter of order $\sigma$ (i.e., $Z \propto \mathcal E_q(\sigma)$) if and only if there exist two constants $C,c >0$ such that for all $p \in \mathbb N$, any (sequence of) $1$-Lipschitz functions $f : E_p \to \mathbb R$:

 where $Z'_p$ is an independent copy of $Z_p$.
 Inequality~\eqref{eq:characterization_concentration_avec_moments} also holds if we replace $f(Z'_p)$ with $\mathbb E[f(Z_p)]$ (of course the constants $C$ and $c$ might be slightly different). \end{proposition}